EMHASS Development

 git checkout $branch

-docker build -t emhass/docker --build-arg build_version=addon-local .
+docker build -t emhass/test .

-docker run --rm -it -p 5000:5000 --name emhass-container -v $(pwd)/options.json:/app/options.json -e LAT="45.83" -e LON="6.86" -e ALT="4807.8" -e TIME_ZONE="Europe/Paris" emhass/docker --url $HAURL --key $HAKEY
+docker run --rm -it -p 5000:5000 --name emhass-test -v $(pwd)/data/heating_prediction.csv:/data/heating_prediction.csv -v $(pwd)/options.json:/app/options.json emhass/test

-#run actions on a separate terminal
+# run actions one-by-one, on a separate terminal

 curl -i -H 'Content-Type:application/json' -X POST -d '{"pv_power_forecast":[0, 70, 141.22, 246.18, 513.5, 753.27, 1049.89, 1797.93, 1697.3, 3078.93], "prediction_horizon":10, "soc_init":0.5,"soc_final":0.6}' http://localhost:5000/action/naive-mpc-optim